rainlanguage/rainlang-vscode/README.md

 - Semantic Syntax Highlighting
 - rainconfig tips (schema)
 - .rain files watch
-- .rain Compilation
-- .rain files auto-compile on save
+- .rain Composition to rainlang text
-- access local .rain files from completion suggestions applied as hash
+- eaily import local .rain files from completion suggestions applied as hash
 - control extension from statusbar

 It also includes an End-to-End test.